MinnPost/minnpost-pvi-map-2014/README.md

 ## Data

 Data created manually and stored at `original/pvi-cartogram-data.csv`.
 For an explanation on how the PVI was calculated, read the [MinnPost PVI explainer](http://www.minnpost.com/data/2014/09/how-minnpost-calculates-political-leans-house-districts).
+Layout of cartogram was created with [aRanger](http://code.minnpost.com/aranger/#080996891df88333cf7c).

 ## Development and running locally